Learn something new every day More Info... by email

 The standard definition of the torus or buckle fracture is that the bone breaks on one side, and buckles outward on the other without fully breaking; thus the fracture is incomplete.
 This is often compared to a greenstick fracture, which also has a bend on one side and a break on the other.
 However, the greenstick fracture doesn’t bow out.
 Yet the area of breakage may sometimes look misaligned or incorrect and might need reduction (movements to realign the break area).

-Typically, the torus fracture is only present in childhood when bones are growing and still relatively soft, and most fractures will affect the radius: one of the bones in the forearm.
+Typically, this fracture is only present in childhood when bones are growing and still relatively soft, and most fractures will affect the radius: one of the bones in the forearm.
 A torus fracture of the ulna (another lower arm bone) is also seen quite often.
-There are certainly medical reports of these forms of fractures occurring in other parts of the body, but most torus fractures present in the lower arms.
+There are certainly medical reports of these forms of fractures occurring in other parts of the body, but most of these fractures present in the lower arms.

 Given the energy of children, it’s quite easy for them to get a torus fracture.
 Many of them occur when a child stretches out a hand during a fall, and the impact is too great.
 As every parent knows, falls occur frequently, off of bicycles, while on roller skates, while skateboarding, and sometimes off of beds and furniture.
 Should the area injured seem painful after a fall, it’s a good idea to take the child to a doctor for diagnosis.